As with other skills and milestones, the age at which kids learn language and start

 What Are the Signs of a Speech or Language Delay?

-A baby who doesn't respond to sound or who isn't vocalizing should be seen by a
+A baby who doesn't respond to sound or vocalize should be checked by a doctor right

-doctor right away.
-But often, it's hard for parents to know if their child is just
+away.
+But often, it's hard for parents to know if their child is taking a bit longer

-taking a little longer to reach a speech or language milestone, or if there's a problem
+to reach a speech or language milestone, or if there's a problem.